 2. Work on Weekends

-Make your weekends count and make sure to actually make them count.
-Absolutely no problem even if you are taking 5 min out or 5hrs out to invest in something that can change the whole scenario how the world will be seeing you.
+Make your weekends count and make sure to make them count.
+No problem even if you are taking 5 min out or 5hrs out to invest in something that can change the whole scenario of how the world will be seeing you.